scandum/quadsort/README.md

 unrolled.
 Performance wise it's slightly faster than insertion sort.

-It takes advantage of the fact that if you have two n length arrays, you can perform n merge operations on the start of each array, and n merge operations on the end of each array.
+It takes advantage of the fact that if you have two n length arrays, you can fully merge the two arrays by performing n merge operations on the start of each array, and n merge operations on the end of each array.
+The arrays must be of exactly equal length.

-The two arrays must be of equal length and the merge requires auxiliary memory.
+To sort 4 blocks of 4 elements into a sorted block of 16 elements takes 32 comparisons, 32 moves, and requires 16 elements of auxiliary memory.

 Quad merge
 ----------